Tourtière

 Cut a wedge — flaky pastry shatters, releasing meaty steam scented with cinnamon and clove.
 The filling is dense, rich, sweet-spiced (almost a savory mincemeat).
 Mouth gets pastry-butter + warm-spice + pork-richness + the contrast of cold sharp green-tomato relish.
 Pure French-Canadian winter comfort.

-Sweet warming spices (cinnamon + clove + allspice + savory) on pork-beef create a deeply European-medieval mince — same flavor logic as historical English mincemeat.
-Boiling potato then adding diced gives starch that binds the filling subtly.
-Cold butter in pastry creates flaky lamination via steam during baking.
+Sweet warming spices (cinnamon + clove + allspice) on pork create a deeply European-medieval mince — same flavor logic as historical English mincemeat.
+The minced pork is simmered to render its fat, then a little cooked-and-mashed potato (or breadcrumbs / oats) is stirred in to absorb the juices and bind the filling into a moist, cohesive mass.
+Cold butter in the pastry creates flaky lamination as its steam pushes the layers apart during baking.

 Variations